jmix-framework/jmix-bookstore-2/README.md

 ![](img/3-order-fulfillment-confirm-order.png)

-#### Perform Fill-up requests
+#### Perform Fill-up Requests

 After a customer placed an order, the order fulfillment specialist checks about the remaining amount of stock for a book.
 In case it goes below a threshold, they will request a fill-up for this book in the inventory.
-During that process, the procurement employees are notified (see: [Functionalities > Notifications](#notifications)), so that they can start the work on performing supplier orders.
+During that process, the procurement employees are notified (see: [Implementation Details > Notifications](#notifications)), so that they can start the work on performing supplier orders.

 ![](img/3-order-fulfillment-product-list.png)